cardiffnlp/tweeteval/README.md

 # Evaluating your system

-For evaluating your system, you simply need a individual predictions file for each of the tasks with the same format as the output examples in the predictions folder (one output label per line as per the original test file).
+For evaluating your system, you simply need a individual predictions file for each of the tasks.
+The format of the predictions file should be the same as the output examples in the predictions folder (one output label per line as per the original test file).
+The predictions included as an example correspond to the best model evaluated in the paper, i.e., RoBERTa re-trained on Twitter (RoB-Rt in the paper).

+### Example usage

 ```bash
 python evaluation_script.py